 There is no real way to know how weed will affect you, your mood and surroundings as well as what else you have consumed, and even the people near you will affect your experience, someone might feel sleepy on sleepy on sativa, another might feel energized on indica, the best way to figure out what you like is to try a bit for yourself.

 In Thailand, quality buds are going for 400 THB to 650 THB per gram on average, and you certainly get what you pay for when it comes to the ganja.

 This is just the beginning for cannabis in Thailand.
 The news is changing daily, people are very excited and some are getting a bit carried away.
 When you suddenly remove all restrictions in a country that has had very strict drug laws for an eternity, there is going to be a settling-in phase.

-But for now, as of mid June 2022, you can come to Thailand, blaze up a jazz cigarette, rip bongs, pass the dutch, and enjoy your 420 moment… or should we rephrase “420” to better represent Thailand’s special day?
+But for now, you can come to Thailand, blaze up a jazz cigarette, rip bongs, pass the dutch, and enjoy your 420 moment… or should we rephrase “420” to better represent Thailand’s special day?
 Yes!
 Henceforth, “96ing” is the new euphemism for the good herb in The Land of Smiles!

 6 thoughts on “An Expat’s Guide to Cannabis in Thailand”

 Can you confirm that the 0.2% rule translates in to approximately 2mg of THC per gummy if that gummy weighs one gram?
 And that would be the maximum permissible amount for a one-gram edible?

 So yes, your math is correct.